felipebrunet/xmr_pos/README.md

 ## 💬 Contact

-If you have questions or suggestions, reach out via GitHub Issues
+If you have questions or suggestions, reach out via GitHub Issues or to email icriptochile@gmail.com

 ---